 4. Reposition your router

 We do not always realize that our router is misplaced and not catching enough signals hence delivering poor performance online.
 You might be struggling for a long time, not realizing that the solution is as simple as relocating or repositioning your internet router.
 In such scenarios, restarting your router, ensuring your wireless and buttons are functional and checking your hardware devices are also recommended.
-Also, there are places in our homes or offices which are fewer coverage areas.
-Relocating the computer system, Wi-Fi or router once in a while or if it is a wireless connection changing the location can give you better results.
+Also, there are places in our homes or offices that have less coverage area.
+Relocating the computer system, Wi-Fi, or router once in a while, or if it is a wireless connection changing the location, can give you better results.

 5. Secure your network

 Make sure your wireless connection is protected with a strong password.
 If not, you are not only leaving your network unsafe but all your sensitive and personal information can also be stolen.
 And possibly, if your Wi-Fi connection is open, chances are it is being used by anyone who got hold of it, hence, the sluggishness.
 Just by adding a strong password, you will restrict its usage, as well as its availability to anyone, which will drastically improve the internet speed and overall performance.